-I recently had the pleasure of attending the engineering career fair at my alma mater.
+I recently had the pleasure of attending the engineering career fair at my alma mater as one of several co-op seekers in the building.
 It was great to be back to the place where I earned by BSEE degree, and to see how much had changed, and how much had stayed the same.
 The venue for the career fair had changed, but the process was the same as I remember from my last college career fair, nearly 13 years ago.

 NuWaves attends the OSU Fall Career Fair to recruit talented electrical engineering co-ops and graduates.